SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 temperature and one could proceed.

-Of course, in a 20th century factory with thermometers, the onion had degenerated to more of a superstitious joke than anything useful.
-People had an extreme over-adherence to superstition that kept them putting in the onion, because they did not _know_ what the onion did.
+Of course, in a 20th century factory with thermometers, the onion had degenerated to more of a superstitious _id&eacute;e fixe_ than anything useful.
+People had an extreme over-adherence to tradition that kept them putting in the onion, because they _did not know_ what the onion did.

 It's a perfect example of the failure of the over-conservative mind: adhering to tradition as goal in itself, not because it was useful.
 Of course you should stop throwing onions in varnish!

+### Revenant Varnish Onions

-It gets better: he tells the tale of "livered varnishes", which due to some impurity or other had the wrong color and texture.
+It gets better: Levi next tells the tale of "livered varnishes", which due to some impurity or other had the wrong color and texture.
 He looked at the assays of chromium oxide, and found that all the quality checks quoted 29.5%&hellip; _exactly._  Clearly somebody had forged the assay reports, or used a defective method, or an impure reagent to get "those so obviously suspicious but formally blameless results".

-It also turned out the recipe card had said "2 or 3 drops" but was so stained and worn that they were putting in "23 drops" of chromate in a batch.
-This was undetected because the chromate assay was just wrong, always giving 29.5% as desired.
+It also turned out the recipe card had said "2 or 3 drops" of chromate, but was so stained and worn that they were putting in "23 drops" of chromate in a batch.
+This was undetected because the chromate assay afterward was just wrong, always giving 29.5% as desired.

 Levi figured out that adding ammonium chloride would fix the bad batches, and demonstrated this experimentally.

 Problem solved?
-Not really: his temporary fix became a permanent ingredient long after time it was needed, another "onion in the varnish" (__emphasis__ added):
+Not really: his temporary fix became a permanent ingredient long after the time it was needed, another "onion in the varnish" (__emphasis__ added):

 > Since the storeroom contained several shipments of perilously basic chromate, which must
 > also be utilized because they had been accepted by the inspection and could not be